springload/draftail/README.md

 Finally, Draftail also has an API to add arbitrary controls in the toolbar, via the `controls` prop.
 This prop takes an array of React components, which will be given the `editorState` and the `onChange` handler as props.

+Those controls can import the `Icon` and `ToolbarButton` components from Draftail if necessary.

 ## UI and styling

 Without custom controls, the editor has a very simple UI and its styles are relatively straightforward.
 To make sure everything works, use a CSS reset, like [Normalize.css](https://necolas.github.io/normalize.css/).